How do I apply to the program?

 What exactly are you looking for in a student?

 We want applicants who are passionate about creative writing.
 In the writing samples we want to see what best represents you as a writer today.
 Given our belief that in order to write, you have to read, we expect you to be an avid reader as well.
-This doesn’t mean that you have to have straight As, or that you have to be able to quote classic literature at will.
+This doesn’t mean that you have to have straight As, or that you have to be able to quote classic literature from memory.
 Read with your heart open and your mind curious.

 How old do I have to be to participate?